wconrad/wconrad.github.io/_posts/2015-03-10-more-concatenating-enumerator.markdown

 # ConcatenatingEnumerator

 Here's the concatenating  enumerator.
-It lets you glue any number of enumeratorable things together and treat them as a single enumerator:
+It lets you glue  any number of enumerable things together and treat them as a single enumerator:

 {% highlight ruby %}
 class ConcatenatingEnumerator < Enumerator